-ShadowTechRAT is the name of a Remote Access Trojan (RAT).
-Cyber criminals spread programs of this type with a purpose to remotely access and/or control infected computers.
-To be more precise, to infect systems with other high-risk malware, steal personal/confidential information, and so on.
-Typically, RATs are difficult to detect because they do not show up on lists of running programs/processes or they are disguised as regular, harmless programs.
+ShadowTechRAT is a Remote Access Trojan (RAT).
+Cyber criminals proliferate programs of this type to remotely access and/or control infected computers.
+I.e., to infect systems with other high-risk malware, steal personal/confidential information, and so on.
+Typically, RATs are difficult to detect, since they do not appear on lists of running programs/processes, or they are disguised as regular, harmless programs.

-ShadowTechRAT allows cyber criminals to access clipboard, download and execute files, manage processes, record keystrokes, enable webcam, and perform other actions.
-By being able to access victim's clipboard cyber criminals could steal any information that is saved on it.
-For example, details like logins, passwords, or other sensitive information.
-Also, ShadowTechRAT can be used to download and execute malicious files that are designed to install some other malicious software, e.g., ransomware.
-Ransomware is a type of software that encrypts victim's files.
-Typically, it is impossible to decrypt them without a tool (or tools) that only developers of a particular ransomware have.
-Simply said, victims of ransomware experience not only data loss but also lose money.
-Unfortunately, ransomware is not the only malicious software that cyber criminals behind ShadowTechRAT could install on the controlled operating system.
-Furthermore, ShadowTechRAT can be used as tool to record keystrokes.
-It means that cyber criminals could use it to record keyboard input (pressed keys) and steal banking information, credentials (logins, passwords) of various accounts, and so on.
-Accessed information could be misused to steal identities, make fraudulent purchases, transactions, and cause financial loss (and other problems) in other ways.
-By having access to computer's webcam cyber criminals could record videos and then use them to blackmail victims by threatening to spread them over the Internet, or blackmail victims in some other way.
-Moreover, ShadowTechRAT can be used to manage processes, it means that cyber criminals could start new processes or end running ones.
-For example, they could use the Task Manager to disable the installed (enabled) antivirus or other security suite.
+ShadowTechRAT allows cyber criminals to access the clipboard, download and execute files, manage processes, record keystrokes, enable the webcam, and perform other actions.
+Through accessing the victim's clipboard, cyber criminals can steal any information saved on it.
+For example, logins, passwords and other sensitive details.
+ShadowTechRAT can also be used to download and execute malicious files that install other rogue software.
+For example, ransomware, which is a form of software that encrypts files.
+Typically, it is impossible to decrypt files without tools held only by the developers of specific ransomware.
+Therefore, victims of ransomware experience data loss and also lose money.
+Unfortunately, ransomware is not the only malicious software that the cyber criminals behind ShadowTechRAT can install on controlled operating systems.
+ShadowTechRAT can also be used as tool to record keystrokes, and thus cyber criminals can record keyboard input (key pressed) and steal banking information, credentials (logins, passwords) of various accounts, and so on.
+Accessed information can be misused to steal users' identities, make fraudulent purchases and transactions, and cause financial loss and other problems.
+By having access to computer webcams, cyber criminals can record videos and then use them to blackmail victims by threatening to proliferate them over the internet or misuse them in other ways.
+Furthermore, ShadowTechRAT can be used to manage processes.
+I.e., cyber criminals can start new processes or end running ones.
+For example, they might use Task Manager to disable installed and enabled antivirus (and other) security suites.